FAQs

 What resin do you use?

-I’ve used LOTS of brands of epoxy resin over the years, but for the last three years I’ve been using Vista Resin.
+I’ve used LOTS of brands of epoxy resin over the years, but for the last four years I’ve been using Vista Resin.
 I mostly use their Rapids and Turbo resin for shallow pours, but their Ocean resin is excellent for deeper pours.
 If you’re a first-time customer, use the code LPF-VISTA to quadruple your reward points.

 Another resin brand worth exploring, who supply artists not only with resin but also equipment, is Resiners.
 Their AirLess Bubble Removal Machine® has been invaluable in my own resin art.
 Use the code LPFRESINERS for 15% off your order.